Minimum Probabilistic Finite State Learning Problem on Finite Data Sets: Complexity, Solution and Approximations: Computational Complexity of MSDpFSA

-While the CSSR algorithm attempts to find a minimal state \textit{deterministic} finite-state automata, determinism is not a necessary property for accurate reconstruction.
-For a given input sequence, the construction of a finite-state automata which is \textit{not} necessarily deterministic is less computationally intensive than solving the MSDpFSA problem, and is discussed by Schmiedekamp et al. (2006) \cite{Schm06}.
-Like the CSSR algorithm, the algorithm presented in\cite{Schm06} is a heuristic which does not always results in a minimal state probabilistic FSA.
-The following definition provides an integer program for optimally solving a minimal state pFSA which is not necessarily deterministic.
-This is identical to Problem \ref{eqn:Problem} except that we discard the constraints that ensure determinism.
+While the CSSR algorithm attempts to find a minimal state \textit{unifilar} finite-state automata, being unifilar is not a necessary property for accurate reconstruction.
+For a given input sequence, the construction of a finite-state automata which is \textit{not} necessarily unifilar is less computationally intensive than solving the MSDpFSA problem, and is discussed by Schmiedekamp et al. (2006) \cite{Schm06}.
+Like the CSSR algorithm, the algorithm presented in \cite{Schm06} is a heuristic which does not always results in a minimal state probabilistic FSA as we show in the sequel.
+The following definition provides an integer programming problem for optimally solving a minimal state pFSA which is not necessarily unifilar.
+This is identical to Problem \ref{eqn:Problem} except that we discard the constraints that ensure the automata is unifilar.

-\begin{definition}[Minimum State Non-Deterministic pFSA Problem] The following binary integer programming problem, which, if feasible, defines a mapping from strings to states and a probability transition function between states which is not necessarily deterministic.
+\begin{definition}[Minimum State Non-Deterministic pFSA Problem] The following binary integer programming problem, which, if feasible, defines a mapping from strings to states and a probability transition function between states which is not necessarily unifilar and is called the Minimum State Non-Deterministic pFSA (MSNDpFSA) Problem.